Vedant-07/devTinder-web/tasks.md

 carousel for the users
 Add notification number in the requests
-Make an error page to redirect users back to homepage
+Make an error page to redirect users back to homepage Shimmer effect left remove the console log from everywhere